Magnetic relaxation in uranium ferromagnetic superconductors

+An interpretation of magnetostatic properties of uranium compounds in frame of itinerant electrons approach also looks doubtful.
 Magnetic susceptibility of single UGe$_2$ crystals has been measured by Menovsky et al \cite{Menovsky} ( for the more recent results see papers \cite {Sakon,Troc}).
 The easy axis magnetization at zero temperature was found 1.43 $\mu_B/$f.u. that in case of itinerant ferromagnetism corresponds to completely polarized single electron band.
-On the other hand the neutron scattering measurements of magnetic form factor \cite{Kernavanois} shows that: (i) the shape of its $q$ dependence is not distinguishable from the wave vector dependences of the form factors of free U$^{3+}$ or U$^{4+}$ ions, (ii) practically whole magnetic moment both in paramagnetic and ferromagnetic states concentrated at uranium atoms \cite{footnote} and (iii) its low temperature value at $q\to 0$ coincides with magnetization measured by magnetometer with accuracy of the order 1 percent.
-These observations unequivocally point on the local nature of UGe$_2$ ferromagnetism.
+On the other hand the neutron scattering measurements of magnetic form factor \cite{Kernavanois} shows that: (i) the shape of its $q$ dependence is not distinguishable from the wave vector dependences of the form factors of free U$^{3+}$ or U$^{4+}$ ions, (ii) practically whole magnetic moment both in paramagnetic and in ferromagnetic states concentrated at uranium atoms \cite{footnote} and (iii) its low temperature value at $q\to 0$ coincides with magnetization measured by magnetometer with accuracy of the order 1 percent.

-The configuration of localized $5f^n$ electrons of each atom of UGe$_2$ in paramagnetic state mostly consists of superposition of three quasidoublets and three singlets arising from the state with fixed value of total momentum $J=4$ split by the crystal field.\cite{Troc} The temperature decrease causes the change in probabilities of populations of crystal field states revealing itself in temperature dependence of magnetic moment.
-The quasidegenerate ground state formed by the lower quasidoublet allows the system to order magnetically with the ordered moment of $\sim1.5\mu_B$ twicely smaller than Curie-Weiss moment deduced from susceptibility above the Curie temperature \cite{footnote2}.
+The configuration of localized $5f^2$ electrons of each atom of UGe$_2$ in paramagnetic state mostly consists of superposition of three quasidoublets and three singlets arising from the state with fixed value of total momentum $J=4$ split by the crystal field.\cite{Troc} The temperature decrease causes the change in probabilities of populations of crystal field states revealing itself in temperature dependence of magnetic moment.
+The quasidegenerate ground state formed by the lower quasidoublet allows the system to order magnetically with the ordered moment of $\sim1.5\mu_B$ twicely smaller than Curie-Weiss moment deduced from susceptibility above the Curie temperature.

+The itinerant electron subsystem formed by $7s$, $6d$ and partly $5f$ electrons is also present providing about $0.02\mu_B$ long range magnetic correlations as demonstrated by muon spin relaxation measurements \cite{Yaouanc,Sakarya}.

+All mentioned observations as well the theoretical treatment \cite{Troc} unequivocally point on the local nature of UGe$_2$ ferromagnetism.